 OFS (which refers to the collective activities and operations of Orchard First Source Asset Management, LLC ("OFSAM") and its subsidiaries and certain affiliates) is a full-service provider of capital and leveraged finance solutions to U.S. corporations.
-As of September 30, 2020, OFS had 47 full-time employees.
+As of March 31, 2021, OFS had 43 full-time employees.
 OFS is headquartered in Chicago, Illinois and also has offices in New York, New York and Los Angeles, California.

 Our investment activities are managed by OFS Advisor, our investment adviser.
 OFS Advisor is responsible for sourcing potential investments, conducting research and diligence on potential investments, collateral managers, and placement agents, analyzing investment opportunities, structuring our investments and monitoring our investments and portfolio companies on an ongoing basis.
-OFS Advisor is a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and a wholly-owned subsidiary of OFSAM, our parent company prior to the completion of our initial public offering ("IPO").
+OFS Advisor is a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and a wholly-owned subsidiary of OFSAM.
 OFSAM is owned directly or indirectly by Richard Ressler, Bilal Rashid, and Jeffrey A. Cerny or related entities.
-For information concerning the beneficial ownership of shares of our common stock by OFSAM and its owners, see "Control Persons and Principal Holders of Securities."
+For information concerning the beneficial ownership of shares of our common stock by OFSAM and its owners, see "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" in our most recent Annual Proxy Statement.

 Our relationship with OFS Advisor is governed by and dependent on the Investment Advisory and Management Agreement by and between us and OFS Advisor (the "Investment Advisory Agreement") and may be subject to conflicts of interest.
-OFS Advisor provides us with advisory services in exchange for a base management fee and incentive fee; see "Management-Management and Other Agreements-Investment Advisory Agreement."
+OFS Advisor provides us with advisory services in exchange for a base management fee and incentive fee; see "Management-Management and Other Agreements-Investment Advisory Agreement" in this Prospectus.
 Our Board is charged with protecting our interests by monitoring how OFS Advisor addresses these and other conflicts of interest associated with its management services and compensation.
 While our Board is not expected to review or approve each borrowing or incurrence of leverage, our independent directors will periodically review OFS Advisor's services and fees as well as its portfolio management decisions and portfolio performance.